Understanding Captives

 Group Captives

-Includes Association, Agency, and Industrial.
+Includes associations, agencies, and similar business entities.
 All share risk together.

 Depending on the type of business insured and captive form, captives are subject to: